lvdongzhen/Wenzhou-Orbital-Degradation-Data/README.md

 Torrent(种子下载)：https://wwqn.lanzoul.com/b00mpeez5c (PWD:dr1x) <br>

 ***Attribution-NoDerivatives Requirement***  <br>
-When using or sharing the data or code, it is mandatory to name the data source as "Wenzhou *O* Degradation Data" and cite the source article mentioned above.
+When using or sharing the data or code, it is mandatory to name the data source as "Wenzhou Orbital Degradation Data" and cite the source article mentioned above.
 When sharing the data or code, it is also obligatory to maintain its original integrity and provide original links for accessing the data; any modification, processing, restructuring, or repackaging is prohibited.
 If necessary, please consult Dr. Dongzhen Lyu for detailed information about the experiment.
 Apart from the content already disclosed by Dr. Dongzhen Lyu, please refrain from making unauthorized guesses or interpretations regarding the experimental details.

 ***Commercial Use***  <br>
 Commercial use of the relevant data is permitted in compliance with this agreement.
 However, when using the related code for commercial purposes, please ensure that you contact Dr. Dongzhen Lyu in advance to obtain patent permission and technical support.